 301a or b.
-PSYCHOLOGY OF CHILDHOOD AND ADOLESCENCE.
+Psychology of Childhood and Adolescence.
 (See Psychology 311.)

 302c.
-PHILOSOPHY OF EDUCATION.-This course deals with the fundamental principles that underlie education, and attempts to define an educational standard.
+Philosophy of Education.-This course deals with the fundamental principles that underlie education, and attempts to define an educational standard.
 Method as related to such standard is discussed.
 The purpose is to view the educational process broadly.

 303a.
-HISTORY OF EDUCATION.-This course will trace the development of educational theory and practice from earliest times.
+HISTORY OF EDUCATION.-This course will trace the

+development of educational theory and practice from earliest times.
 Special emphasis will be placed upon the history of modern education, and an interpretation of its problems and aims.

-Fall quarter: Monday through Friday 10:30.
-Credit: Five quarter hours.
 304b.
-PRINCIPLES OF SECONDARY EDUCATION.-A study of the history, organization, and administration of the high school, with emphasis upon the curriculum and methods of teaching.
+Principles of Secondary Education.-A study of the history, organization, and administration of the high school, with emphasis upon the curriculum and methods of teaching.

 305b.
-EDUCATIONAL TESTS.-A study of the principles, content, making, and giving of standardized educational tests.
+Educational Tests.-A study of the principles, content, making, and giving of standardized educational tests.
 Their application and uses are carefully considered.